codessintheclassroom/classroom-material/workshop1/02-building-the-ui.md

     git add -A client/*
     git commit

-When you are done, you can continue by adding the calls to the backend, as described here **TODO: ADD LINk**.
+When you are done, you can continue by [connecting your interface up to the animal shelter API](./03-connecting-the-api.md).

  [bootstrap]: https://getbootstrap.com/
  [react-bootstrap]: https://react-bootstrap.github.io/